SheCodesAustralia/workshopcontent/content/python/getting_started/3_how_to_python/_index.md

 So far we've been writing all our python code in the interpreter, which limits us to entering one line of code at a time.
 Normal programs are saved in files and executed by our programming language __interpreter__ or __compiler__.
 So far we've been running our programs one line at a time in the Python __interpreter__.
 We're going to need more than one line of code for the next few tasks, so we'll quickly need to:

 - Exit the Python interpreter
-- Open up our code editor of choice
+- Open up our code editor of choice (in this case, VS Code we downloaded earlier)
 - Save some code into a new python file
 - Run it!